hms-dbmi/METASIGHT/example_data/README.md

 2. Required clinical data files and format
 3. Label file structure for both modules

 **Note**: This directory contains only example file structures and formats.
-Actual data must be obtained from TCGA or your own dataset.

 ---